 The most important thing to note about this phase is TIMING!
 When the portal is up, the boss will NOT cast ANY popcorn at all!
 This is your window to burn the boss.
 You will get shards and stomps but you will get no popcorn while the shade downstairs (in the portal) is alive.

 So, what you can do is you can have JUST a tank downstairs and make everyone else nuke the boss IF you have extremely high dps.
 You can burn the shade quickly just so you can come back up and carry on the fight as normal…OR You can play tactically.
 The shade must be killed within 1 minute and 45 seconds.
 Have someone with a stopwatch as soon as that portal opens up.

-Shards/spears – This is the reason for having people together at range.
+Shards/Spears – This is the reason for having people together at range.
 The shards are thrown at the furthest players throughout the fight after the portal phase and these land with an initial stun and do HIGH poison damage.
 The trick to this is to make sure the ranged stay together to deliberately place them where they want them.
 When the shard is on the way the players targeted should BLOCK.
-Once it lands, get out of the aoe quickly ready to recieve the next one.
-Basically you are being dummies at the back for these to be placed in a semi circle so they stay AWAY from the front of the fight.
+Once it lands, get out of the aoe quickly ready to receive the next one.
+Basically, you are being dummies at the back for these to be placed in a semi-circle so they stay AWAY from the front of the fight.

 If you do not systematically place these shards at the back(ranged locations) the will land in melee positions and then of course the boss will need to be moved a lot more than you want to in order to get the group out of danger.